|Title||Functional profiling of the Saccharomyces cerevisiae genome.|

 |Notes||"Data analysis for the sorbitol, pH 8, 1M salt, Nystatin, minimal media and galactose conditions was performed as follows: A sample size of 10-15 hybridizations were collected for the control condition (YPD at 30oC) for each generation time (5 and 15).
 The data was centered using the mean intensity across the chip after censoring poor readings as described in the preprocessing section.
 For each generation time, a Gaussian distribution was fit to the base 10 logarithm of the signal intensity for each tag across all hybridizations.
 In any particular experiment (defined as a condition measured at 5 or 15 generations), the likelihood of observing a tag's intensity under the control distribution was calculated.
 The fitness of a strain is then found by averaging the likelihood of the 4 tags associated with that ORF (see below).
 For computational and data presentation purposes, the negative natural log of this value is taken and dubbed the 'fitness defect score'.
 Therefore, the larger the fitness defect score the greater the probability a strain has a significant growth defect in the condition tested.
 In a statistical sense, this is a hypothesis test of observing the intensity in the condition experiment in normal YPD at 30oC conditions."|

 YeastPhenome.org is running in beta version.
-The data are available for download, but, as of today, we cannot guarantee the absence of errors or code bugs introduced during processing.
+The data are available for download, but, as of today, we cannot guarantee lack of errors or code bugs introduced during processing.
 This warning will be removed after all cross-checks and validations have been completed.
 In the meantime, please, be careful when using the data.

 |Feb.
 17, 2016||Loaded.|